dtr-org/unit-e/doc/tor.md

 If you only want to use Tor to reach onion addresses, but not use it as a proxy for normal IPv4/IPv6 communication, use:

-	./unite -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover
+	./united -onion=127.0.0.1:9050 -externalip=57qr3yd1nyntf5k.onion -discover

 3. Automatically listen on Tor
 --------------------------------

-Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically.
-UnitE Core has been updated to make use of this.
+Starting with Tor version 0.2.7.1 it is possible, through Tor's control socket API, to create and destroy 'ephemeral' hidden services programmatically. unit-e has been updated to make use of this.

-This means that if Tor is running (and proper authentication has been configured), UnitE Core automatically creates a hidden service to listen on.
+This means that if Tor is running (and proper authentication has been configured), unit-e automatically creates a hidden service to listen on.
 This will positively affect the number of available .onion nodes.

-This new feature is enabled by default if UnitE Core is listening (`-listen`), and requires a Tor connection to work.
+This new feature is enabled by default if unit-e is listening (`-listen`), and requires a Tor connection to work.
 It can be explicitly disabled with `-listenonion=0` and, if not disabled, configured using the `-torcontrol` and `-torpassword` settings.
 To show verbose debugging information, pass `-debug=tor`.